Citation, DOI & article data

 Hip joint effusions are easiest identified on US, CT and MRI.
 They are difficult to identify on plain radiographs with only one reliable sign described 5:

-- asymmetrical widening >1 mm in teardrop distance (between lateral aspect of the pelvic teardrop and most medial aspect of femoral head)
+- asymmetrical widening >1 mm in teardrop distance (between the lateral aspect of the pelvic teardrop and most medial aspect of the femoral head)

 Evaluation begins with probe placement just cephalad to the patella, allowing identification of the quadriceps tendon in the near field and cortex of the femur in the far-field; between these two structures lies the suprapatellar recess of the knee joint, intercalating between the suprapatellar and prefemoral fat pads.
 Caudad angulation allows visualization of the lateral and medial joint recesses.
 An effusion will cause distension of the visualized recesses with fluid, which may be anechoic or of mixed echogenicity.
 No internal color flow Doppler signals should be detected, and probe compression should result in a change in shape or internal movement within the collection 7.

 Elbow joint effusion

 Probe placement over the coronoid fossa anteriorly and olecranon fossa posteriorly allow evaluation of the anterior and posterior joint recesses, respectively.
 An effusion will manifest as distension of the joint recess appearing to fill the visualized fossa with fluid as well as elevation of the overlying joint capsule and fat pad 6.
 The posterior recess with the joint in flexion may afford the optimal view.

 - 1. Maskell T & Finlay D. The Prognostic Significance of Radiologically Detected Knee Joint Effusions in the Absence of Associated Fracture.
 Br J Radiol.
 1990;63(756):940-1. doi:10.1259/0007-1285-63-756-940 - Pubmed